 Our ESS container features 4.3 MWh energy per 20-foot container and is easily transportable and deployable.
 Our higher energy density ESS allows energy storage developers to use fewer containers to reach the total rated energy design of an energy storage project.
-We estimate that by using our ESS solution up to 30% fewer containers would be required to reach the total rated energy design of an energy storage project.
-This smaller footprint in turn lowers construction cost, provides for easier and faster installation, and reduces maintenance with far fewer containers to maintain over the life of the project.
+Using our ESS solution could reduce the number of containers needed by up to 30% to achieve a project's total rated energy design.